JieSun-pku/detonationFoam/README.md

-#Note: We fix the bug of the mixture-averaged transport model.
-New codes about the mixture-averaged transport model are refferred to https://github.com/ZSHtju/reactingDNS_OpenFOAM.
-In the next few days, we will update the documents and tutorials.
+#Note: We fixed the bug of the mixture-averaged transport model for detonationNSFoam_mixtureAverage solver.
+New codes about the mixture-averaged transport model refer to https://github.com/ZSHtju/reactingDNS_OpenFOAM. detonationNSFoam_Sutherland and detonationEulerFoam solvers are not changed.

 # detonationFoam: An open-source solver for simulation of gaseous detonation based on OpenFOAM